 Smoking harms nearly every organ of the body; causes cancer as well as cardiovascular, respiratory, and other diseases; and reduces the health of smokers in general.

 Beyond the numerous health risks, weight gain is often a side effect when smokers try to kick the addictive habit.

 Bottom line: Don’t smoke for any reason, least of all to lose weight.

 Best Weight Loss Practices

 Choose a diet that works for your lifestyle.
-Studies show the best diet is the one you can stick with long term.
+The best diet is the one you can stick with long-term.
 Use common sense, listen to your body, be mindful of what you eat, and pass on expensive, risky, and worthless weight loss schemes or products that are unproven.

-Seek expert advice from your doctor or a registered dietitian if you are concerned that your weight loss methods may be bordering on extreme or unhealthy.
+Seek expert advice from your doctor or a registered dietitian if you are concerned that your weight loss methods may border on extreme or unhealthy.